Novosibirsk State Technical University

-Novosibirsk State Technical University (Abbreviation: NSTU), until 1992 the Novosibirsk Electrotechnical Institute (NETI), is one of the major research and educational centers of Russia as well as one of the top technical universities located in Novosibirsk, Russia.
+Novosibirsk State Technical University (NSTU), until 1992 the Novosibirsk Electrotechnical Institute (NETI), is one of the major research and educational centers of Russia as well as one of the top technical universities located in Novosibirsk, Russia.

 History

 The university was established in accordance with the USSR Council of Ministries' Decree of 19 August 1950.
 It has 11 faculties and 2 institutes: Institute of Social Rehabilitation and Institute of Distant Education, 73 departments, 4 branches and 9 NSTU representative offices.
 At present, more than 14,000 students are receiving quality educations at NSTU.
 The teaching staff consists of 968 full-time and 216 part-time lecturers including 184 Professors, Doctors of Science, 762 Associate Professors and Candidates of Science.

 The center of Information Technologies provides the university with a local network of more than 600 computers.
 The network has more than 5 km of connections with access to the internet.
 A project for accessing information from the scientific library is underway.
 Since 1996 a data base has been under development on the basis of Folio Infobase.

 The university publishes the journal NSTU Bulletin, scientific works, textbooks, monographs, and teaching manuals.
 Candidates of Science and Doctors of Science are conferred by 11 specialist councils.

 The university's library holds a book supply, consisting of the newest books in English, received by the university within the framework of the program TACIS - "Economic Education".
 The printing house of NSTU publishes scientific transactions and monographs and provides students with notebooks and school supplies.

 The university has an academic choir, an ensemble of violinists widely known in Novosibirsk and a jazz orchestra, the laureate of big number of competitions and festivals, including the European Music Festival for Young People in Neerpelt.

+Anatoly Bataev (Батаев Анатолий Андреевич), the rector of the Novosibirsk State Technical University has signed a letter of support for the Russian invasion of Ukraine.